What is Big Data Analytics? Full Guide and Examples

 Product development

-Big data analytics facilitates product development by analyzing structured data like sales records and unstructured data like customer reviews and social media interactions.
+Big data analytics facilitates product development by analyzing both structured data, such as sales records, and unstructured data, including customer reviews and social media interactions.

 This enables companies to uncover hidden insights about customer preferences to produce more innovative and targeted products.